tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 To allow my application's cookies to get set during local development, I decided to set up [SSL in development](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development).
 While some browsers will warn about using self-signed certificates (even on localhost), I prefer this method over conditionally setting the `secure` attribute on the cookies.
 I worry that the divergence in options between development and production could lead to hard to reproduce bugs or accidentally setting less secure options in production.

-Phoenix makes setting up local HTTPS development easy and provides a `mix` task to generate self-signed certificates (`mix phx.gen.cert`).
-You then update the application's `Endpoint` to serve `https` and use the self-signed certificates by updating `config/dev.exs`.
+For local HTTPS development, Phoenix provides a `mix` task to generate self-signed certificates (`mix phx.gen.cert`).
+You can then update the application's `Endpoint` to serve `https` and use the self-signed certificates by updating `config/dev.exs`.

 ```elixir
 # config/dev.exs